bitcrowd/bitstyles/CONTRIBUTING.md

 yarn build
 ```

-To recompile sass on every change (while working on changes, for example):
+To recompile the Sass on every change (while working on changes, for example):

 ```sh
 yarn watch